Posts

 Image

 I took on the challenge of writing and delivering a TED-inspired talk at my former employer when I noticed that they were looking for speakers at their professional development day.
 It was entitled "Teaching in Two Genders: Lessons from a Polytechnic’s First Trans Instructor" and had a Q&A afterwards.
-I tried to capture video of it, but even after I set up two cameras to capture the moment, one conked out within the first few minutes, and the second wasn’t at a great angle (there were two lights above the screen).
+I tried to capture video of it , but even after I set up two cameras to capture the moment, one conked out within the first few minutes, and the second wasn’t at a great angle (there were two lights above the screen).
 Fortunately, my backup plan was a microphone pinned to my dress shirt, connected to a smartphone strapped to my back.
 I used the audio to narrate the slideshow and posted it to YouTube so you can imagine that you were in the room!
 Like many TED talks, it has a dramatic black screen start, insightful video, a Venn diagram, and an action summary.
-See below for a summary of the Q&A that followed in person and via email, and the text of the talk here .
-Q&...
+If you prefer poorly lit video of me from two camera angles, here's your version .
+See below for a summary of th...

 Angles Newspaper is back!